Holidays — Simplifying As We Celebrate

 Simplify Traditions.
 Sit with your loved ones and say out loud which holiday traditions you love.
 Make time for favorite traditions, and be open to evolution.
 Would moving Thanksgiving by a day make the holiday better in big ways?

 Simplify Gift-Giving.
-There are many ways to reduce expense, clutter, and the need or perceived-obligation to get unwanted trinkets back to the other side of the country.
-People often regret impulse-buys, overspending, giving too much, and receiving too much at the holidays.
-One popular approach involves experiences and small, very personal items and gestures.
-A true gift to someone could be as simple as a call to a friend of colleague that you know is alone at holiday time, or a cup of tea with an elderly neighbor.
+There are many ways to reduce expense, clutter, and the perceived-obligation to get unwanted trinkets back to the other side of the country.
+People often regret impulse-buys, overspending, and receiving too much at the holidays.
+Focus on experiences and small, very personal items and gestures.
+A meaningful gift can be as simple as a call to a friend that you know is alone at holiday time, or a cup of tea and a chat with an elderly neighbor.

 Be measured about Invitations & Commitments: It’s wonderful to gather with friends and family.
 At the same time, it’s important to politely decline an invite when fatigue, interest, or the busyness of the day warrants that you should.

-Cultivate a Penchant for What is Spare, Elegant, and Easy: Many people bemoan the fact that they have too much.
+Cultivate a Penchant for What is Spare, Elegant, and Easy: People often bemoan the fact that they have too much.
 Simplicity is about systems, elegance, and ease.
-On the matter of simplicity in our lives, author James Altucher writes “The learned man aims for more.
-But the wise man decreases.
-And then decreases again.”
-Less is more, in that less is often preferable, easy, and elegant.
+Author James Altucher reminds us that “the learned man aims for more but the wise man decreases and then decreases again.”
+Less is more because less is often preferable, easy, and elegant.